zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 **Account Nonce Value**

-Account Nonce Value is used to identify the order in which the transaction is executed when the user submits the transaction.
+Account Nonce Value is used to identify the order in which the transactions are executed.
+Each account maintains a **nonce** value.

 Format of Request Parameters and Response Data
 -----------------------------------------------

-This section details the format of the request parameters and response data.
+This section details the format of the request parameters and the response data.

 Request Parameters
 ~~~~~~~~~~~~~~~~~~~